ncrohn/malachi-interface/README.md

-# Socket Bus Interface
+# Malachi Interface
 ---
-This interface is intended to provide a simple way for services to communicate on the [Socket Bus](http://github.com/ncrohn/socket-bus).
+This interface is intended to provide a simple way for services to communicate on the [Malachi](http://github.com/ncrohn/malachi) service bus.

 ## Usage
 **TBD**